aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/calculate-formulas/calculation-of-array-formula-of-data-tables/_index.md

 {{% alert color="primary" %}}

-You can create Data Table in Microsoft Excel using Data > What-If Analysis > Data Table....
+You can create a data table in Microsoft Excel using **Data > What‑If Analysis > Data Table**.
 Aspose.Cells for Python via .NET allows you to calculate the array formula of a data table.
-Please use [**workbook.calculate_formula()**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/calculate_formula/) as normal for calculating any type of formulas.
+Please use [**workbook.calculate_formula()**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/calculate_formula/) as usual for calculating any type of formulas.

 {{% /alert %}}

-In the following example, we use the [source excel file](5115535.xlsx).
-If you change the value of cell B1 to 100, the values of the Data Table (highlighted in yellow) will update to 120 as shown in the screenshots below.
-The Python code generates this [output PDF](5115538.pdf).
+In the following example, we use the source Excel file (`5115535.xlsx`).
+If you change the value of cell **B1** to **100**, the values of the data table (highlighted in yellow) will update to **120**, as shown in the screenshots below.
+The Python code generates this output PDF (`5115538.pdf`).

 ![todo:image_alt_text](calculation-of-array-formula-of-data-tables_1.png)

 ![todo:image_alt_text](calculation-of-array-formula-of-data-tables_2.png)

-Below is the Python implementation demonstrating how to generate the [output PDF](5115538.pdf) from the [source excel file](5115535.xlsx):
+Below is the Python implementation demonstrating how to generate the [output PDF](5115538.pdf) from the source Excel file (`5115535.xlsx`):

 ```python
 import os